Alfresco/docs-alfresco/desktop-sync/latest/using/app-menu.md

 * **Consistency Check**: Performs a consistency check on Desktop Sync.
 This is typically used in collaboration with your IT team when you need support.

-* **Enter Your New Password...**: If you have recently changed your Alfresco password, use this option to update the same password in Desktop Sync.
+* **Enter Your New Password**: If you have recently changed your Alfresco password, use this option to update the same password in Desktop Sync.

     The **Have you recently changed your password in Alfresco?** window appears.
 Specify the updated password to resume syncing and click **Update**.